 3) Case Resolution Length

 How long does it take to complete a case on average?
-The time it takes a customer service representative or community manage to resolve a case indicates operational efficiency.
+The time it takes a customer service representative or community manager to resolve a case indicates operational efficiency.
 This is an important measure to trend across time.
 Did you close resident cases faster this month than last month?
 What changed?
 Perhaps your website administrator added more content to the website, making it easier for residents to find what they need.
 Asking these questions will help identify successes that managers can replicate or gaps they need to review.

 4) # of Cases Resolved Per Month & Resolution Rate